apinprastya/goxy/README.md

 # goxy
 Simple golang reverse proxy with virtual host.
 Replacement for apache or nginx reverse proxy with very simple config and setup.
-Certbot included here so you don't need to worry about certificate.
+Let's Encrypt included here so you don't need to worry about certificate.

 ### Compile
 Checkout the repo and run this command on terminal / command line :